WCB725/Virtual-machine/README.md

 <img width="605" height="462" alt="Image" src="https://github.com/user-attachments/assets/2006c795-1a66-4c24-a189-65d03aa97099" />

-The nect step is to go to the search bar and find where it says virtal machines and then Click on it.
+The next step is to go to the search bar and find where it says virtal machines and then Click on it.
 This will take you to where you will start setting up the Virtual Machine

 <img width="615" height="519" alt="Image" src="https://github.com/user-attachments/assets/01b292f5-8f25-4950-ba38-c9cd4841dc48" />